Zillemudasar2158/laravel-ecommerce-livewire/README.md

-# 🛒 Laravel E-Commerce Platform (Livewire Based)
+# Laravel E-Commerce Project

-This is a fully functional E-Commerce platform built using **Laravel 12**, **Livewire**, and **Tailwind CSS**.
-The application provides core e-commerce features such as category-wise product listings, cart management, order processing, payment integration, and user authentication – all with a clean and modern UI/UX.
+This is a fully functional e-commerce platform built with Laravel and Livewire.
+It includes complete cart functionality, dynamic product listings, coupon discounts, order management, and more.

----

-## 🚀 Features
+## 🔥 Features

 - 🔐 **User Authentication** (Register, Login, Logout)
 - 🧾 **Role-Based Authorization** (Admin/User)